General Data Protection Regulation (GDPR)

 We have a named Data Protection Officer and Caldicott Guardian in place, as we always have, and details of both of these are contained in our Privacy Notices.

 You will find links below to general GDPR information documents, our Privacy Notices and also a form for you to complete should you wish to access to your medical record.
-We continue to work on a further documentation, which we expect to complete by the end of June 2018.

 Click on the links below to read each document: